Tai Chi Chuan

 Vertical Push Hands

 Again the concept of sensitivity and attaching is trained.
 The vertical push hands training method develops the Kua (Hip crease) point.
-The Kua point is a very important point within the bodies moving ability connecting the upper and lower body through the use of centring.
+The Kua is a very important point connection, it links the leg to the body enabling a flow of movement to the waist, it unites upper and lower.

 Single Aun Double Aun Push

-First trained as a single push i.e. one hand connection through the partners shoulder then as a two handed push.
-The monitoring hands spiral around the partners arms and
+First trained as a single push i.e. The monitoring hands spiral around the partners arms and onto the shoulder then push, partner then responds back.

 Dynamic Tui Shou

 Two person partnered training developing strength and projection.
-Here the joints are developed, as is the idea of pushing through and beyond your partner.
-Grounding is also cultivated so as the force can freely flow through the structures of the body.
+Here the joints are developed, the concept of pushing through and beyond your partner.
+Grounding is also cultivated so as the force can freely flow through the structures of the body. sometimes refered to Yang push.

 Seven Pearl Body Push